-The SN1 and SN2 reactions are two of the methods utilized in synthetic reactions in organic chemistry.
+The SN1 and SN2 reactions are two methods that are frequently used in synthetic reactions in organic chemistry.
 They are convenient synthetic reactions that all organic chemists are sure to use them.

 The SN1 and SN2 reactions are synthetic reactions, called nucleophilic substitution reactions, in which the substituents are swapped.

 However, the reaction mechanism differs depending on the type of compound to be reacted with.
-In addition, the ease with which the synthetic reaction proceeds also differs.
+The easiness of the synthetic reaction to proceed is also different.
 Without learning these reaction mechanisms, you will not be able to obtain your desired compounds.
 The solvent used in the synthesis is also important.

 Table of Contents

-- 1 A Material with High Electron Density Is a Nucleophile (Nu)
+- 1 Nucleophile (Nu) Is a Substance with High Electron Density

-- 2 The Two-Step Reaction Is the SN1 Reaction
+- 2 The SN1 Reaction Is a Two-Step Reaction

 - 3 Three-Dimensional Inversion SN2 Reaction: Walden Inversion